jayrabjohns/Java-Networked-App/README.md

 # Java Networked Application
 This was my submission for the first coursework of 'CM10228 Principles of Programming 2' in my first year at the University of Bath.

+If you're wondering about the lack of folder structure, this is how it was asked to be submitted and I haven't gotten around to re-introducing one :)

 We had to create a multithreaded, networked application which consists of:
 * A chat client & server - you can connect and talk to others connected to the server.
 * A rudementary chat bot - you can connect and talk to a bot on the server